Profile and scaling of the fractal exponent of percolations in complex networks: Introduction

-Recent studies \cite{hasegawa2010critical,hasegawa2010generating} revealed that this phase is similar to the critical phase (also termed intermediate phase \cite{lyons2000phase,schonmann2001multiplicity}) observed on (transitive) nonamenable graphs (NAGs).
-NAGs are defined as infinite graphs with positive Cheeger constant \cite{lyons2000phase,schonmann2001multiplicity}.
+As indicated in ~\cite{hasegawa2010critical,hasegawa2010generating}, the above unusual phase may be same as the critical phase (the intermediate phase \cite{lyons2000phase,schonmann2001multiplicity}) observed in nonamenable graphs (NAGs).
+NAGs are defined as infinite graphs with positive Cheeger constant~\cite{lyons2000phase,schonmann2001multiplicity}.
+The Cheeger constant $h(G)$ of an infinite graph $G$ is given as $h(G)={\rm inf}_K |\partial K|/|K|$, where $K$ is an arbitrary nonempty subset of $V(G)$, which is the set of nodes in $G$, and $\partial K$ consists of all nodes in $V(G)-K$ that have a neighbor in $K$.
 Typical examples of NAGs are hyperbolic lattices and trees.
-The bond percolation on a NAG takes three distinct phases; (i) the non-percolating phase ($0 \le p < p_{c1}$) in which only finite size clusters exist, (ii) the critical phase ($p_{c1} \le p \le p_{c2}$) in which there are infinitely many infinite clusters, and (iii) the percolating phase ($p_{c2} < p \le 1$) in which the system has a unique infinite cluster.
-Here an {\it infinite cluster} means a cluster whose size is of order $O(N^\alpha)$ $(0 < \alpha \le 1)$.
+The bond percolation on a NAG takes three distinct phases~\cite{benjamini1996percolation,lyons2000phase,schonmann2001multiplicity}: (i) the non-percolating phase ($0 \le p < p_{c1}$), (ii) the critical phase ($p_{c1} \le p \le p_{c2}$) in which there are infinitely many infinite clusters, and (iii) the percolating phase ($p_{c2} < p \le 1$).

-It has been proven that the phase boundaries of amenable graphs including the Euclidean lattices, and NAGs satisfy $0 <p_{c1}=p_{c2} \le 1$ and $0 <p_{c1}<p_{c2} \le 1$, respectively \cite{lyons2000phase,schonmann2001multiplicity}.
-The scenarios of the phase transitions of the percolations on regular graphs are summarized in Table \ref{relation}.
-If the above-mentioned unusual phase on growing networks is regarded as the critical phase on NAGs, we may say that the growing networked systems add a new scenario; $p_{c1}=0$ and $p_{c2} \neq 0$ (last two rows in Table \ref{relation}).
-However, it is not known which relation (or none of them) holds for complex networked systems, and we should keep the above three phases in mind in studying the critical phenomena.
-This investigation is a challenging study because numerical studies so far were not conscious of the existence of the critical phase.
+The scenarios of percolations on some types of graphs are summarized in table~\ref{relation}.
+The phase boundaries of amenable graphs including the Euclidean lattices, and of NAGs satisfy $0 < p_{c1}=p_{c2} \le 1$ and $0 <p_{c1}<p_{c2} \le 1$, respectively~\cite{lyons2000phase,schonmann2001multiplicity}.
+If the above-mentioned unusual phase on growing networks is regarded as the critical phase on NAGs, we may say that the growing networked systems have a new scenario: $p_{c1}=0$ and $p_{c2} > 0$ (last three rows in table~\ref{relation}).
+However, we have no methodology to predict numerically which relation of the three (or none of them) holds for unknown networks.

+For finite size systems, we usually focused on the estimation value of the largest or mean cluster size.
+In recent studies~\cite{NAG,NAG2,hasegawa2010critical,hasegawa2010generating,boettcher2012ordinary,hasegawa2013absence}, the fractal exponent $\psi$ has been introduced to distinguish the above three phases.
+The fractal exponent is defined as